Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 When the TreeHeadTBS structure is for a `provisional` tree head type, `prefix_root` contains the work-in-progress root hash of the Prefix Tree.
 This value may change further before it is added as a new rightmost log entry.
-However, clients will enforce that no certificates are removed or un-revoked.
+However, stateful clients will enforce that none of the certificates they observe are removed or un-revoked.

 ## Endpoints